 (f) Decline in quality of invested assets

-(5) Any potential risks associated with Associated Party transactions should be discussed and considered.
+(4) Any other potential risks associated with reinsurance transactions should be discussed and considered.

-C. Risk mitigation - Any potential risks or risk mitigants associated with protections such as trusts or funds withheld, particularly with respect to non-Associated Party transactions, may be discussed and considered.
+C. Risk mitigation - Any potential risks or risk mitigants associated with protections such as trusts or funds withheld .

-{A process would need to be developed involving approval of less-rigorous analysis for treaties that would otherwise be in the scope, including establishment of criteria and consideration from the domestic state with assistance from VAWG}

-D. Risk identification for this purpose may involve reinsurance transactions within or outside the U.S.

 5. Analysis and Documentation Expectations in Light of Risks

-A. Generally, cash flow testing the Post-reinsurance Reserve is most appropriate when there is higher risk, and less rigorous analysis may be appropriate if there is lower risk.
+A. Generally, cash flow testing the Post-reinsurance Reserve is most appropriate when there is higher risk, and alternative analysis may be appropriate if there is lower risk.
 Details of cash-flow testing expectations related to this Guideline are provided in Section 6.

-(1) Cash -flow testing is expected for Associated Party treaties falling within the Scope of the Guideline, stated in Section 2.

-(2) Cash-flow testing is expected for non-Associated Party treaties falling within the Scope of the Guideline, stated in Section 2, except in certain cases described in Section 5.H.
+Cash flow testing is expected for treaties falling within the Scope of the Guideline, stated in Section 2, except in certain cases described in Section 5.G and Section 5.H.

-B. For year-end 2025, The Appointed Actuary should consider the analysis required to be performed by this Actuarial Guideline, along with other relevant information and analysis in forming their opinion regarding the potential need for additional reserves.
+B. The Appointed Actuary should consider the analysis required to be performed by this Actuarial Guideline, along with other relevant information and analysis in forming their opinion regarding the potential need for additional reserves.
 In the event that the Appointed Actuary believes that additional reserves are required (based on their application of appropriate actuarial judgment), then the Appointed Actuary should reflect that in their Actuarial Opinion.

 This Guideline does not include prescriptive guidance as to whether additional reserves should or should not be held.
 As is already the case, such determination is up to the Appointed Actuary, and the domestic regulator will continue to have the authority to require additional reserves as deemed necessary.

-C. Examples of less rigorous analysis include:
+C. Examples of alternative analysis include:

 (1) Gross premium valuation or other asset adequacy analysis techniques described in Actuarial Standard of Practice (ASOP) #22, supplemented by an Actuarial Guideline 53-type analysis for the counterparty as well as Primary Security considerations.